Security and Trust Model

 --set-github-secret). - Manual paste flow (

---manual-secret) for maximum control. - Explicit secrets block (
+--manual-secret --manual-secret-stdout) for convenience. - Explicit secrets block (